geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 by another program trying to update Ubuntu.
 Rebooting may fix this, or you can try running `sudo kill <process_id>` for example in this case `sudo kill 46288`.
 * `docker-desktop : Depends: docker-ce-cli but it is not installable` - you are attempting to install Docker Desktop, but have not yet installed the Docker Engine.
-* `unable to get image 'node:lts-slim': error during connect: in the default daemon configuration on Windows, the docker client must be run with elevated privileges to connect: Get "http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.50/images/node:lts-slim/json": open //./pipe/docker_engine: The system cannot find the file specified.`
+* `unable to get image 'node:lts-slim': error during connect: in the default daemon configuration on Windows, the docker client must be run with elevated privileges to connect: Get "http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.50/images/node:lts-slim/json": open //./pipe/docker_engine: The system cannot find the file specified.` -
-   - you will need
+   Docker Desktop is not running or the Docker daemon has not started.
+Start Docker Desktop and wait until it reports that Docker is running.
+If the problem persists, restart Docker Desktop and run the terminal as Administrator.